arista/reknow/README.md

         * An element of the Array changes value (where `newValue !== oldValue`)

 * If a query retrieves the value of a another query, then the original query will be invalidated if the retrieved query is invalidated.

-These rules have several implications:

-* Entity properties only trigger invalidation if they are assigned a new value.
-* FIXME - relationships don't change an Entity
-* FIXME - relationships aren't changed by an member Entity changing

-### Anatomy of an Action